FAQ’s and Policies

 Vaccinations

-All clients must provide proof of up-to-date vaccination on veterinary letterhead prior to their first session.
-Puppies must be at least eight weeks old and have received their first round of shots at least two weeks prior to their in-person appointment.
-All puppies over the age of 4 months need proof of rabies vaccine before an in-person session.
-Until a puppy is 14 days out from their rabies vaccine, sessions will not be in person.
+All clients must provide proof of up-to-date vaccination on veterinary letterhead prior to their first in-person session.
+Puppies must be at least eight weeks old and have received their first round of shots at least two weeks prior to their first in-person appointment.
+All puppies over the age of 4 months need proof of Rabies vaccine before an in-person session.
+Until a puppy is at least 7 days out from their rabies vaccine, they are not protected.

 Calling in Sick